RUN-Collaborations/translatable/README.md

 ## Project Goals
 - Edit and print existing [usfm](https://ubsicap.github.io/usfm/) files
 - Empower users to choose their font, font-size, line-height, and other font-features where applicable.
-- Take advantage of [Graphite](https://graphite.sil.org/)-enabled smart font features in *Firefox<sup id="a1">[[1]](#f1)</sup>* including collision avoidance, spacing, and other adjustable font-specific display features.
-- Engage both [Graphite](https://graphite.sil.org/) in *Firefox<sup id="a1">[[1]](#f1)</sup>* and [Open Type](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) character variant settings.
+- Include both [Graphite](https://graphite.sil.org/) (in *Firefox*)<sup id="a1">[[1]](#f1)</sup> and [Open Type](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) font features settings.

 ## Font Selection
 - Font selection is offered in good faith.
 Please *honor* the end-user license agreements (EULA) of your fonts and ensure the font you have in mind is appropriate *for the way you plan to use it*.
 Here is [How To Tell If A Font Is Copyrighted & Why You Should Always Check](https://logosbynick.com/how-to-tell-if-a-font-is-copyrighted/).
-- While you can type in the name of any [unicode](https://en.wikipedia.org/wiki/Unicode) font that you have locally, a dropdown list of many detected locally installed fonts will also be presented.
+- While the name of any local [unicode](https://en.wikipedia.org/wiki/Unicode) font can be typed in, a dropdown list of many detected locally installed fonts are also be presented.
-- Some embedded graphite-enabled fonts are also included, which fall under [SIL's Open Font License](https://openfontlicense.org/how-to-use-ofl-fonts/), or you can use your own locally installed versions.
+- Some embedded Graphite and OpenType enabled fonts are also included under [SIL's Open Font License](https://openfontlicense.org/how-to-use-ofl-fonts/).
+- Locally installed versions of embedded fonts can also be used, which is useful when a different version of a font is needed.
 - Line Height can be specified.
 - Font Size can be specified in general, with the presented ratio of differently sized elements maintained.

-## [Graphite](https://graphite.sil.org/)-enabled Smart Font Features
+## [Graphite](https://graphite.sil.org/) and [Open Type](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) Enabled Font Features
-When Firefox is in use, user customization of smart font features is enabled with each option displayed for user selection.
-This allows user preferences for collision avoidance, spacing, regional character variation, and other adjustable font-specific display features when any of the following fonts are selected:
+Adjustable font-specific display options are available when any of the following fonts are selected:
 - Abyssinica SIL - many of the languages of Ethiopia and Eritrea
 - Alkalami - the Kano region of Nigeria and in Niger
 - Andika - comprehensive support for thousands of languages around the world written with  Latin and Cyrillic letters and their many variants, including a wide range of additional characters and symbols useful for linguistic and literacy work.
 - Annapurna SIL - writing systems that use the Devanagari script
-- Awami Nastaliq - wide variety of languages of South Asia, including but not limited to Urdu
+- Awami Nastaliq<sup>(*)</sup> - wide variety of languages of South Asia, including but not limited to Urdu
-- Charis SIL - wide range of languages that use the Latin and Cyrillic scripts.
+- Charis SIL - wide range of languages that use the Latin and Cyrillic scripts
 - Doulos SIL - wide range of languages that use the Latin and Cyrillic scripts
 - Gentium Plus - Latin, Cyrillic, and Greek scripts
 - Harmattan - languages using the Arabic script in West Africa.